Increasing Amount of Motorcycle Accidents Caused by Drivers’ Lack of Attention

 To add insult to injury, we have repeatedly seen police reports erroneously pointing the finger at the motorcyclist when determining fault on a police report.
 Obviously, it is important to independently investigate each motorcycle accident and gather as much information as possible from the outset to overcome what we perceive is a bias against motorcyclists.

 Motorcycle accidents often result in catastrophic life-changing injuries and unfortunate fatalities.
 Many times spinal cord trauma, brain injury, permanent disfigurement, amputations, and the inability to work are the result.
-Many times even though the striking motorist failed to yield the right of way and is clearly the cause of the accident, police reports do not always accurately reflect the same calling for further investigation by a skilled and experienced motorcycle accident investigator and attorney.
+Many times even though the striking motorist failed to yield the right of way and is clearly the cause of the accident, police reports do not always accurately reflect the same calling for further investigation by a skilled and experienced accident investigator and motorcycle accident attorney.

 Severely Hurt In A Pennsylvania Motorcycle Accident?